 Do I have the right to request that my information not be provided by my agency to the PSC in relation to the GEN and what are the consequences?

 - It is expected that employees will have a GEN. However, you may decide that you do not want your agency to provide your information for that purpose.
-If so, you will need to advise your agency HR area.
+If so, you will need to advise your agency HR.

-- If your information is not provided to the Identity Hub then you will not be allocated a GEN and therefore will not be able to access the computer applications that are accessed through the Identity Hub, which are expected to increase significantly in number over the next few years and may include some necessary to your job.
+- If your information is not provided to the Identity Hub then you will not be allocated a GEN and therefore will not be able to access the applications that are accessed through the Identity Hub, which are expected to increase significantly in number and may include some necessary to your job.

 Which agencies are collecting and holding the information?